cosmos/sdk-tutorials/tutorials/7-cosmjs/4-with-keplr.md

 <HighlightBox type="learning">

-Build applicatiosn that interact with the Keplr browser extension.
+Build applications that interact with the Keplr browser extension.
 <br/><br/>
 In this section, you will learn more about: